Interaural Frequency and Loudness Mismatch in SSD CI Users

-Effects of Interaural Loudness and Pitch Mismatch on SSD-CI Performance
+Effects of Interaural Frequency and Loudness Mismatch on SSD-CI Performance

 Interaural loudness and pitch mismatch in single-sided deaf cochlear implant (SSD-CI) recipients reduces binaural processing cues and contributes to performance outcomes, specifically speech understanding in noise and localization.
-We aim to improve binaural cues through speech processor program modifications that reduce interaural mismatches.
+The study aims to improve binaural cues through speech processor program modifications that reduce interaural mismatches.

 Study Overview